cartopher/automateSanGIS/README.md

 # Automate SanGIS using Python
 Manually downloading countless files onto our operating systems is repetitive, inefficient, and expensive.
 But it doesn't have to be that way.
-Python offers a way to streamline and automate these time-consuming processes if you're looking to cut costs.
-In this demonstration, I outline how to use Python's "twill" package to access and navigate the SanGIS/SANDAG GIS Data Warehouse website t o download and extract multiple ZIP files to specific output directories on our operating system.
-The script modularizes and thoroughly explains each procedure so that you can quickly learn how to include it into your project activities.
+Python offers a way to cut costs considerably by streamlining and automating these time-consuming processes.
+In this demonstration, I outline how to use Python's "twill" package to access and navigate the SanGIS/SANDAG GIS Data Warehouse website so we can download and extract multiple ZIP files to our operating system.
+While at the same time, we automate how we want our output directories structured each time we run the program, making it easy to locate the files we are looking for, lending itself nicely to code reproducibility.
+The script below is modularized and thoroughly explains how each process is executed so that you can quickly learn how to implement it into your project activities.

 ### Overview of twill's Python API ###
-The Python package "twill," based on requests and lxml packages, is a simplified scripting language developed for programmatic or automated website navigation through a command-line interface.
-You may use twill to navigate websites that employ forms, cookies, and other common Web features.
-Moreover, twill provides excellent support for both MySQL and PostgreSQL databases management tasks.
+The Python package "twill," is based on requests and lxml packages and is described as a simplified scripting language developed for programmatic or automated website navigation through a command-line interface.
+You may use twill to navigate websites that employ forms, cookies, and other standard Web features.
+Moreover, twill provides excellent support for both MySQL and PostgreSQL database management tasks.

 For more about the 'twill' package, see:
 twill Project Description (https://pypi.org/project/twill/)